chef/automate/components/docs-chef-io/content/automate/centralizing_log.md

 The above command will start your spunk forwarder.

-Now, edit the `inputs.conf` file on your Splunk Forwarder as shown below:
+Now, add a monitor for log file on your Splunk Forwarder as shown below:

 ```bash
 [system@ABC]# ./splunk add monitor /var/tmp/automate.log